 I hope you’re sitting comfortably because you’re about to go on a crazy ride as I explain the premise for the unusual plot.
 Even though Trover is our main protagonist, he isn’t ‘you’, you’re the ‘Chairorpian’, a humanoid who moves around whilst sat on a hover-chair (just like the humans in Wall-E).
 Whilst out with your dogs, a giant no-eyed god-like creature shoved both of your dogs into his empty eye-sockets, thus sucking out their life essence as a means to destroy the universe.
 Feeling down as the world blamed you for its inevitable demise, you’re assigned your very own controllable monster as you set out to get back your dogs and save everyone.

-The monster you’re given is Trover, a purple anthropomorphic creature which has two ‘Power Babies’ shoved deep within his own eye-sockets (it’s not a sexual thing… I think).
+The monster you’re given is Trover, a purple anthropomorphic creature that has two ‘Power Babies’ shoved deep within his own eye-sockets (it’s not a sexual thing… I think).
 So, using your DualShock 4 controller (as it’s just as popular in this world as it is our own), you must directly control Trover as you fend off foes, solve puzzles, make inhumane and moral choices, and generally piss off everyone you come into contact with.
 The narrative is a decent length, at around five to six hours, but your playtime will vary as you search every nook and cranny for the hidden Power Babies and replay the ‘what if’ situations.

 I’m trying to avoid all spoilers, as I want you to experience the entire game yourself, but expect many zany, and offensive, characters along your journey, as well as a constant barrage at how hopeless and pathetic you are in the place of praise and encouragement.
 I honestly don’t think I’ve laughed at a game (both in and out of VR) this much all year!